By Chet Yarbrough

 In the 2016 election, Trump capitalizes on worker discontent while Democrats ignore their grievances as something in the past that will be changed in the future.
 To every person who lost their home or job, the future is now.

-Whatever happens in 2020, Democracy will prevail.
+Whatever happens in the next election, Democracy will prevail.
 Tim Alberta offers many facts that illustrate the resilience of American Democracy.
 There are, and always will be, good people on both sides of the political aisle in America.
 One hesitates to use that phrase in view of Trump’s ugly remark about the South Carolina conflict between white supremacists and the public.

 History shows the Democrats will rise again; and so will Republicans.
 That is the strength and weakness of Democracy in America.